nghoang1/assignment1/README.md

-# COSC 4353 assignment 1
+# COSC 4353 assignment
+A